zenith378/zenith378/README.md

-# Hey there, call me Zenith 🧭
+# Hey there, Zenith here 🧭

 ### 👨🏻‍💻 About Me